dbblumenthal/gedlib/README.md

 ### 5.4 Examples

-For exacmples of how to use GEDLIB, have a look at `median/src/median_letter.cpp` and at the `.cpp` files contained in the subdirectories of `tests/`.
+For an extensively commented example of how to use GEDLIB, have a look at `median/tests/median_letter_demo.cpp`.
+For more examples, see the `.cpp` files contained in the sub-directories of the `tests/` directory.

 ## 6. Reproducability Packages